What’s the Meaning of Life? Find the Answer Through a Comic Book Artist’s Experience

 It was easy to say I would let go, but when the time came to actually do it, I found myself really reluctant.
 After all, I had given over three decades of my blood, sweat, and tears to comic books.
 However, I did shrink back at the thought of all the suffering pursuing fame and gain had brought to me; so, I came before God in prayer and asked Him to guide me on the road ahead so that I could be freed from the shackles of that pursuit.
 I later read this passage of God’s words in “God Himself, the Unique III”: “When you repeatedly investigate and carefully dissect the various goals of life that people pursue and their various different ways of living, you will find that not one of them fits the Creator’s original intention when He created humanity.
 All of them draw people away from the Creator’s sovereignty and care; they are all pits into which humanity falls, and which lead them to hell.
 After you recognize this, your task is to lay aside your old view of life, stay far from various traps, let God take charge of your life and make arrangements for you, try only to submit to God’s orchestrations and guidance, to have no choice, and to become a person who worships God.”
 “If one views life as an opportunity to experience the Creator’s sovereignty and come to know His authority, if one sees one’s life as a rare chance to perform one’s duty as a created human being and to fulfill one’s mission, then one will necessarily have the correct outlook on life, will live a life blessed and guided by the Creator, will walk in the light of the Creator, know the Creator’s sovereignty, come under His dominion, become a witness to His miraculous deeds and to His authority.”

 God’s words pointed me toward the right path and direction for seeking.
 In order to free myself from the pain of pursuing fame and gain, I had to let go of my previous, erroneous goals for pursuit and outlook on life, and see that these things are one of the ways Satan corrupts mankind.
 I had to stop trying to be better than others and get famous so others would adore me and look up to me, but instead put my life into God’s hands, obeying God’s rule and arrangements for my career.
 I needed to be a good, solid person and in all things focus on undergoing, experiencing, and knowing the authority of the Creator and fulfilling my duty as one of creation, and to complete God’s mission for me.
 That’s the only value in human life, and it’s the only way to live out a most meaningful life.
-In the past, I didn’t understand God’s will, instead running myself ragged for over thirty years just for fame and gain.
+In the past, I didn’t understand, instead running myself ragged for over thirty years just for fame and gain.
 I lost my direction in life and I suffered greatly from Satan toying with me.
 Now that God’s words have pointed out a path of practice for me, I will never again live based on satanic fallacies and thinking.
 God created all things for us, humans; He has breathed life into us, and in the last days He has once again become flesh to be among mankind, working and saving humanity.
 I am a created being enjoying everything that God has bestowed, so I should possess a conscience and reason, and fulfill my duty before God to repay His love.
 God graced me with the ability to draw, so I should use that gift, that strength to bear witness to the Creator and live for the sake of satisfying God.
 Once I understood that, my heart brightened considerably and I knew what path I needed to take from then on.

 The Only Valuable, Meaningful Life Is Seeking to Meet the Standards for a Created Being

 One day, during my devotions I saw these words of God: “When you distance yourself from the land of evil and corruption, when you separate yourself from wicked groups, at the very least your thought, spirit, and heart will no longer continue to be abused and corrupted.
-When you come to a clean place and come into God’s presence, is this not a great blessing? … As a created being among all things in the universe and billions of people on this earth, how many people can have an opportunity like this, to bear testimony of the actions of the Lord of creation as a created being by giving themselves over to the fulfilling of their duty and responsibility?
+When you come to a clean place and come into God’s presence, is this not a great blessing? … As a created being among all things in the universe and billions of people on this earth, how many people can have an opportunity like this, to bearof the actions of the Lord of creation as a created being by giving themselves over to the fulfilling of their duty and responsibility?
 Who can have such an opportunity?
 Are there many of these people?
 What is the proportion of them?
 Are there one in ten thousand?
 No, there are even fewer!
 Especially you use the knowledge you have studied in order to perform your duty—this is so meaningful!
 Isn’t this such a great blessing?
 You are not testifying of a person, and you are not engaged in some mere cause.
 The One you serve is the Lord of creation—how wonderful this is! … Among all creation there is not a single person or a single group of people more blessed than you here.
 For what do those others live?
 They live for reincarnation, for the excitement of this earth.
 For what do you live?
 For your duty, for performing your duty as a created being.
 Is it not valuable to live this way?
 Extremely valuable!” (“You Can Obtain Truth After Turning Your True Heart Over to God”).

 Reading God’s words was very moving for me.
 I felt thankful that God chose me and led me into the paradise of His family; with His words He waters and sustains me, He enlightens and guides me, allowing me to see Satan’s tactics of corrupting and hurting mankind.
 I will never again strive so bitterly for fame and gain.
 In the church I have seen that whenever a brother or sister has a difficulty, everyone will share fellowship on the truth, patiently supporting and helping them.
 When conflicts or misunderstandings arise between brothers and sisters, they are simple and open; they speak out what’s on their hearts and are honest people.
 This has brought me incomparable freedom and release.
-So many brothers and sisters enthusiastically perform their duty, putting everything into God’s gospel of the kingdom.
+So many brothers and sisters enthusiastically perform their duty, putting everything into God’sof the kingdom.
 Over the course of doing their duty they understand more and more of the truth, their knowledge of God gradually increases, and they progress quickly in their lives.
 Seeing all of this, I really admired them and looked forward to being able to fulfill my duty as well.
 After that, I entirely gave up on submitting my work to overseas publishers and began learning how to create gospel comics in the church.
 With God’s guidance, I learned very quickly.
-Now, I am very honored to be able to use this strength of mine to bear witness to God, and I have learned first-hand to no longer pursue fame and gain, but obey God’s rule and arrangements, fulfill the duty of a created being, and live within God’s care and leadership.
+Now, I am very honored to be able to use this strength of mine to bear witness to God, and I have learned first-hand to no longer pursue fame and gain, but ’s rule and arrangements, fulfill the duty of a created being, and live within God’s care and leadership.
 This is the only way my heart is truly on steady footing and at ease.
 This kind of spiritual joy and peace is something that material enjoyment or fame and gain could never replace.

 Life is short, time flies, and everything is fleeting.
 I can’t waste a single day—in performing my duty I pursue the truth, seek to understand God’s authority, cast off my satanic, corrupt disposition, and become someone who truly obeys and reveres God.
 Thanks be to God!